 - Partnering with another investor: Varies, but can begin with skills and time rather than cash

-The point is not that real estate is free.
-It is that the capital threshold is far lower than most beginners assume, and the right starting point depends on what you have available today.
+The capital threshold is far lower than most beginners assume.
+Your right starting point depends on what you have today.

 The Biggest Misconceptions New Investors Have About Capital Requirements